mikepk/botocore/docs/source/reference/services/servicecatalog.rst

     :type SortOrder: string
     :param SortOrder:

-      The sort order specifier.
-If no value is specified, results are not sorted.
+      The sort order.
+If no value is specified, the results are not sorted.